La Granja, Spain: Geography and environment

 It is situated on Cambrian land, in the valley of Ambroz River and at the foot of the Cruces Altas mountains (Sistema Central).
-Its surroundings present holm oaks and cork oaks along with other species that are part of scrub, such as rockrose, aulaga, and lavender.
+Its surroundings present holm oaks and cork oaks along with other species that are part of scrub, such as rockrose, gorse, and lavender.

 The Ambroz River flows through the outskirts of the village, creating a great natural pool that makes the town a popular place to visit.
 In the summer, the village's life revolves around this river.

 History

 The name La Granja evokes to the concept of a farm.
 It is probable that it makes reference to its relation with the town of Granadilla first, and to Abadía later.
 It supposed a base of exploitation and supply for these populations, so related to the duchy of the House of Alba in its settling and exploitation after the called Reconquista.
 These lands, have been a transit point of so many historical settlements between the Castilian and Extremadurian plateau, and therefore of many warlike skirmishes, preserving signs like the fortresses or traces of their stay.